 5. I did not cut my lifestyle expenses much.

 More mistakes I made while paying off debt were when my family and I would take trips, dine out, and buy whatever we wanted.
 I fit monthly payments around lifestyle expenses instead of doing it the other way.

-One way to earn free money is using Ebates.
 If you have to do any shopping online, you earn cash back on every purchase.
 I have made over $700 in the past couple of years just from shopping on this site.
 This is free money that is put into your PayPal account.
-You even get a $10 gift card to places like Target when you sign up!
-Here’s $10 off your first $25 purchase.

 If you want to grab the Ibotta app and start making money off your grocery receipts, click here to get started.
 Here’s a $10 cash bonus when you scan your first item that you can deposit into your PayPal account!